irfansener/simplePostChecker/README.md

-# simplePostChecker
+## index.php files example using.
 Server-side check form element only write "name" attribute.

-## index.php files example using.
-## You include functions.php and use newRegister function.
+> You include functions.php and use newRegister function.
-## You must first use repeat
+> You must first use repeat